 To get there requires a very honest approach – the courage to embrace a transparent process.
 Starita prizes this fearless form of collaboration and gravitates to artists who appreciate it.
 It elevates the entire process, throughout writing, performing, producing, recording and mixing.
 It’s a personal approach, and not the easiest.
 But it’s the surest way to create the best music.

-Starita is always open to hear your story, and share your creative vision.
+Starita is always open to hearing your story and creative vision.
+If you’d like to explore working with Starita, please reach out.

-Starita is a 2 time GRAMMY®/Latin Grammy recognized producer, engineer and artist who’s work spans a multitude of genres.
+Starita, is a Mississippi born, San Francisco Bay Area music producer, multi-talented artist and songwriter, whose work has earned a GRAMMY® award and Latin Grammy nomination spanning a multitude of genres.
 Clients include Childish Gambino, A Tribe Called Quest, Third Eye Blind, Rebelution, Los Amigos Invisibles, Michael Franti and Spearhead and many others.

 Notably, Starita was an engineer on the recent A Tribe Called Quest album ‘We got it from here….thank you 4 your service’ which reached #1 on Billboard’s Top 200 chart and earned RIAA Gold certification.
 He also engineered Laura Sullivan’s ‘Loves River ‘ which won the GRAMMY® for Best New Age and Los Amigos Invisibles’ ‘Repeat After Me’ which was GRAMMY® nominated for Best Latin Urban/Alternative and Song Of The Year in the Latin Grammy Awards.